mukhtar-github/react-advanced/README.md

 We will talk about Error pages and why we'll want to use Switch component as well.

-The Error page will be displayed whenever there is an error in the url.
+In the Route the Error page, we'll set the path to '*'.
+What star means is that, the Error page will always match.